darol100/lazydubuntu.com/_posts/2000-01-04-installation.md

 ## Normal Way

-You can Go to the project page and download it.
+You can go to the project page and download it.

 ## Watch the installation process